DMV Practice Test Only $14.99

 - On moving remember to notify the Kansas Department of Revenue of your new address within 10 days of moving.

 Kansas residents holding a driver's license from another state need to apply for a Kansas license within 90 days of arrival.
 They need to pass the vision examination.
 The written and/or driving tests may be waived at the discretion of the examiner.
-However, like other applicants, new residents must provide proof of identification, residency
+However, like other applicants, new residents must provide proof of identification, residency and lawful presence.

 Non-US citizens residing in Kansas may apply for a Kansas driver's license, as long as they can provide proof that they are legally authorized to be in the United States, and meet all the other requirements.
 Note that a Kansas driver's license issued to a foreign national will expire no later than the last date on which they are authorized to be in the United States by the U.S. Immigration and Naturalization Service.
 However you can drive for upto one year using your country's valid license.

-for a non-commercial Kansas driver's license ranges from $19 to $43.50 and $25 - 34 for commercial licenses.
+The cost for a non-commercial Kansas driver's license ranges from $19 to $43.50 and $25 - 34 for commercial licenses.
 Other fees include:

 - Instruction Permit - $5 for 90 days